 Instructions for Registration Number in Fashion Judging

 Get a copy of the registration list from the meet registration committee.
-Indicate the individual registration number on each entry form.
+This is the number you will use on each entry form.
+For families use the following method to assign entry numbers.